scalemaildev/hashgraph_chess/README.md

 ### How It Works

 - Players initialize the Hedera client by entering their account information into the start panel's text fields.
-This client allows the user to submit moves and chat messages to the HCS using their account.
+This client allows the user to submit moves and chat messages to the HCS via their account.
 - This method of entering account information is temporary, and limited to this Testnet demo.
 Note that account information is currently stored in session storage *in an encrypted format.*
 - The cost of submitting a message to the HCS is typically $0.0001 USD, and the cost of creating a new topic is $0.01 USD. *But since this application is running on the Testnet, no actual costs are incurred to the user.*
 - Each match is a unique HCS topic, whose messages consist of JSON payloads containing information on chess moves and chat messages.
 The application processes these messages into the session state as it receives them.